What are the Benefits of a Detox Program?

 It also allows the person attending to go home at night or continue to work, if they are capable of doing so.
 For a person who has familial obligations that they cannot get away from, outpatient detox is sometimes a good option, as it allows them to receive the support and care they need, while also letting them continue on with their life.
 Like stated above, if an addiction is severe enough then outpatient detox may not be the correct choice for you, regardless of your obligations, as it could be medically dangerous to detox at home or the cravings could become so severe that a relapse occurs.

-Outpatient detoxification is not as fast as either rapid detoxification or inpatient detox, because medications are only given when the patient is at the facility.
-There are certain medications that can be given on an outpatient basis for the patient to take at home, but this sometimes differ from the medications that are given to an inpatient client.
+Outpatient detoxification is not as fast as either rapid detoxification or inpatient detox because medications are only given when the patient is at the facility.
+There are certain medications that can be given on an outpatient basis for the patient to take at home, but this sometimes differs from the medications that are given to an inpatient client.

 Another kind of detox that can sometimes be used is called rapid detoxification.
 Normally, this is only used for opiate detoxification, because it can be potentially dangerous to a patient using other kinds of drugs or abusing alcohol.
 This is because alcohol and benzodiazepines have withdrawal symptoms that could be potentially lethal and so using this method to detox could lead to further complications.